we3lab/wwtp-energy-tariffs/README.md

 -	Notes: any comments the authors felt would help explain unintuitive decisions in data collection or formatting

 ## Billing Assumptions
 Besides the assumptions made for every facility laid out in the Methods section, many utilities had nuanced rates which required further simplifying assumptions.
-These assumptions are cataloged in WWTP_Billing_Assumptions.xlsx, which has two worksheets: ‘Electric’ and ‘Gas’.
+These assumptions are cataloged in WRRF_Billing_Assumptions.xlsx, which has two worksheets: ‘Electric’ and ‘Gas’.
 Both have a new assumption on each row and identical columns:
 -	Assumptions: explanation of the assumption the authors made in determining the correct rate structure for these facilities
 -	CWNS_No_1, CWNS_No_2, …, CWNS_No_14: list of facilities for which this assumption applies.
 “ALL” indicates the assumption was applied to all facilities.